phishx-docs/phishx-docs.github.io/src/en/guide/people/lists/import_directory.md

   - Targets
   - Contacts
   - Microsoft 365
-  - Google G Suite
+  - Google Workspace
 ---

 # Import directory

 ::: tip Import all contacts
-You can import all contacts from your Google G Suite or Microsoft 365 directories.
+You can import all contacts from your Google Workspace or Microsoft 365 directories.
 :::

 1. Access the menu **People** -> **Lists**.